Trump taps Perry deputy to replace him at Energy Department

-Brouillette, like Perry, has traveled the world supporting Trump’s goal of U.S. energy dominance and says he supports expansion of both U.S. fossil fuel production and other forms of energy.
+He has traveled from Japan to former Soviet states to Qatar and Israel and beyond, promoting U.S. natural gas and natural gas production companies.

-Trump tweeted Friday that Brouillette’s experience is “unparalleled” and called him a “total professional.”
+“When it comes to exporting LNG, the United States is open for business,” Brouillette said in one such European stop last year.

-Brouillette previously worked as an executive at USAA, which provides insurance and other financial services to service members, and Ford Motor Co.
+Brouillette previously worked as an executive at USAA, which provides insurance and other financial services to members of the military, and as a vice president at Ford Motor Company.

 He worked as an assistant energy secretary under George W. Bush and a Louisiana state energy regulator, among other work.